 Charlotte Johannesson

-Trained as a weaver, Johannesson began to make tapestries as art in the 1970s, creating work that often satirised mainstream politics.
 In 1978, Johannesson traded her loom for an Apple II Plus, the first generation of personal computers.
-Teaching herself to program, she transferred the same dimensions from her weave to the computer (239 pixels on the horizontal side and 191 pixels on the vertical).
+Teaching herself to program, she transferred the same dimensions from her weave to the computer and started producing plotter prints and digital graphics as artworks.

 Mud Muses – A Rant About Technology, Moderna Museet, Stockholm, 2019 – 2020